apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 This `MainActor` isolation may be _logically_ correct.
-But, if this type is used in other unmigrated locations, introducing static isolation here could require many additional changes.
+But, if this type is used in other unmigrated locations, adding static isolation here could require many additional changes.
-An alternative is to use dynamic isolation to help control the scope of the required changes.
+An alternative is to use dynamic isolation to help control the scope.

 ```swift
 class WindowStyler {